Roy Kramer: Southeastern Conference

-Kramer became the sixth commissioner of the Southeastern Conference on January 10, 1990.
-Within seven months of his appointment, the conference announced plans for expansion, adding Arkansas and South Carolina officially on July 1, 1991.
-Following expansion, Kramer guided the conference in formulating divisional play and the first Division I-A conference football championship game.
+Kramer became the sixth commissioner of the Southeastern Conference on January 10, 1990, after a unanimous decision among the presidents of the ten schools in the conference.
+The conference added the University of Arkansas and the University of South Carolina in 1991 just a few months after the start of Kramer's tenure.
+Following expansion, Kramer guided the conference to the creation of the first Division I-A conference football championship game.
+Kramer lead the conference to winning 81 national championships, the most ever in a decade by the league.